-What We Do
+What AHEC's Do

 Offer creative, hands-on and innovative health career curriculums for pre-college level students.
 Improve the supply, distribution and diversity of healthcare professionals in rural and underserved communities in Oregon.

-Communities - AHECs are designed to be responsive to local health needs and serve as an important link between academic training programs and community-based outreach programs.
+AHEC's are designed to be responsive to local health needs and serve as an important link between academic training programs and community-based outreach programs.

 ORAHEC builds statewide academic and community partnerships to reduce Health Profession Shortage Areas and improve the quality of health care for populations in need.
 We are a partnership between OHSU and five Regional Centers, to better serve the needs of the state working in collaboration to develop a well-prepared, high quality healthcare workforce for Oregon beginning with early childhood (K-16) education, through professional training and into support for practicing professionals.

 Who We Are

 Oregon Area Health Education Center works statewide to improve the availability , continuity and quality of health care for communities and populations in need through education.

 AHEC's were developed by Congress in 1971 to recruit, train and retain a health professions workforce for rural and underserved populations.
 AHEC Programs and Centers are located in most all 50 states: The National AHEC Organization (NAO) comprises over 300 program offices and regional centers, seving over 85% of U.S. counties.